 This snow boot is made of nylon and lined with fleece, so it’s great for keeping little feet warm and dry.
 The non-slip soles allow for safe walking in wet weather.

-Your little one can wear this boot barefoot, with socks, or even with other shoes on.
+Your kiddos can wear this boot barefoot, with socks, or even with other shoes on.
 This gives this boot the ability to be both a snow boot and an overshoe.

 There are two adjustable bungees (at the top of the boot and at the ankle) to help ensure a good fit for your child.